Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Introduction

 AI data centers are the computing facilities that are designed and optimized to execute large-scale AI workloads, such as the training and inference of LLMs, computer vision systems, and other compute-intensive AI applications.
-In contrast to traditional data centers, which primarily provide general-purpose information technology (IT) services, AI data centers are architected to deliver the extreme computational performance required for advanced AI workloads (see Table~\ref{tab:dc_comparison} for a detailed comparison).
-This capability is enabled by dense configurations of high-performance computing hardware, such as Graphics Processing Units (GPUs) \cite{choquette2021nvidia} and Tensor Processing Units (TPUs) \cite{jouppi2023tpu}, together with high-efficiency cooling systems \cite{avelar2023ai}.
-Modern hyperscale AI data centers typically operate with power demand exceeding 100 MW \cite{semianalysis2024electrical}, and some new campuses are planned to scale to the gigawatt (GW) level \cite{crusoe2025wyoming}.
-As a result, AI data centers are emerging as prominent large electric loads in the power grid, with distinct characteristics and demand patterns, including: \begin{itemize} \item \emph{High power density:} Intensive AI workloads require substantially more power than conventional IT services.
-For instance, a ChatGPT query is estimated to consume about 2.9 Wh, nearly ten times the 0.3 Wh of a regular Google search \cite{aljbour2024powering}.
-In contrast to traditional server racks typically operating at 7-10 kW, AI computing racks can reach power densities of 30-100+ kW per rack \cite{nlyte_rack_power}.
-Such extreme power density places considerable strain on data center architecture, cooling systems, and power grids.
+In contrast to traditional data centers, which primarily provide general-purpose information technology (IT) services, AI data centers are architected to deliver the extreme computational performance required for advanced AI workloads.
+This capability is enabled by dense configurations of high-performance computing (HPC) hardware, such as Graphics Processing Units (GPUs) \cite{choquette2021nvidia} and Tensor Processing Units (TPUs) \cite{jouppi2023tpu}, along with high-efficiency cooling systems \cite{avelar2023ai}.
+Modern hyperscale AI data centers typically operate with a power demand exceeding 100 MW, and some new campuses are planned to scale to the gigawatt (GW) level.